Doctor-Ducko/JokesOfAFeather/README.md

 Sunflower Joker
 * Earn $1 when the round ends, increases by 1 when the round ends, maxes out at $5

+Irritating Joker
+* Scored cards in the first played hand of round gain +9.9 bonus chips when scored

 Recycling Bin
 * Gain $1 every 5 cards discarded